OJBibby/ML-Zoomcamp-MidTerm/README.md

-dataset from: https://www.kaggle.com/datasets/mirichoi0218/insurance
+Dataset is included in the repository as insurance.csv dataset from: https://www.kaggle.com/datasets/mirichoi0218/insurance

 It is important for insurers to accurately predict the medical costs of a customer to determine their premium.